bo1929/KRANK/README.md

 This can be achieved by running the above command with `--target-batch 0` without the `--from-library` flag.

 ## Usage
-Running `krank`, `krank build` and `krank query` with `--help` will give you the list of options, their description and default values.
+Running `krank`, `krank build`, and `krank query` with `--help` will give you the list of options, their description and default values.

 ### `krank`
 ```